jhusain/es6generatorproposal/README.md

 Add a return method to Generators
 ----------------------------------------------

-Generator allow for the lazy evaluation of algorithms.
+Generators allow for the lazy evaluation of algorithms.
 Lazy evaluation is particularly useful in the area of stream processing, allowing chunks of data to be transformed and sent elsewhere as they arrive.
 The alternative, loading an entire stream of data into memory before processing, is impractical for large data sets.

 Today it is possible for generators to abstract over scarce resources like IO streams.
 However the consumer must iterate the generator to completion to give the generator function the opportunity to free the scarce resources in its finally block.